COM100010 - Penalties: late delivery of returns: companies act extension

 The three month Companies House filing date extension for companies with overseas interests was abolished for APs starting on or after 1 January 2005.
 However, there are other circumstances where the Companies Act allows further time to deliver accounts, such as when a company’s first accounting reference period is longer than 12 months or it changes its accounting reference period.

-S442 Companies Act 2006, as modified by the Overseas Companies Regulations 2009, automatically allows 13 months for filing to any overseas company.
+Section 442 Companies Act 2006, as modified by the Overseas Companies Regulations 2009, automatically allows 13 months for filing to any overseas company.

 The Secretary of State also has power to extend the period for delivering accounts by such further period as he or she thinks fit.

-Companies incorporated outside Great Britain
+Companies incorporated outside the UK

-If a company is registered outside the UK, the Overseas Companies Regulations 2009 allow it to file its accounts with the Registrar as follows.
+If a company is registered outside the UK, the Overseas Companies Regulations 2009 allow it to file its accounts with the Registrar as follows:

-- If the company is incorporated in an EEA State, chapter 2 of the regulations states three months from the date those accounts had to be lodged with the equivalent authority under the parent company’s domestic law.
+• if the company is incorporated in an EEA State, chapter 2 of the regulations states three months from the date those accounts had to be lodged with the equivalent authority under the parent company's domestic law

-Para 19 Schedule 18 FA 1998 applies to these cases.
+Paragraph 19 Schedule 18 Finance Act 1998 applies to these cases.

 Penalties